 4.3.3 The meditation effect of trust in the relationship between greenwashing and eWOM.

 To investigate hypothesis 3 and hypothesis 4, a mediation analysis was performed.
 The relationship for positive eWOM was stated in hypothesis 3: the effect of greenwashing on positive eWOM is mediated by trust.
-The relationship for negative eWOM was stated In hypothesis 4: the effect of greenwashing on negative eWOM is mediated by trust.
+The relationship for negative eWOM was stated in hypothesis 4: the effect of greenwashing on negative eWOM is mediated by trust.
 Since negative and positive eWOM intentions are considered separate and not reverse variables, it is important to find out more about both types of eWOM intentions.
-Therefore, the model was tested twice through a mediation analysis, also called multiple regression analysis.
-For the following analysis, two dummy variables were created, including the concept of conditions and eWOM.
+Therefore, the model was tested twice through a mediation analysis, using regression analysis.
+For the following analysis, two dummy variables were created for the manipulation.
 The first dummy variable (DumGreenwash) separates the greenwashing condition (1) from the non-greenwashing and control condition (0).
-The second dummy variable (DumPos) separates the positive eWOM intentions (1) from the negative eWOM intentions (0).
+The second dummy variable (DumPos) separates the non-greenwashing condition (1) from the negative eWOM intentions (0).
 Dummy variables were created to be able to include the categorical variables in the regression analysis.
 For trust, the mentioned above-computed variable was used to test the relationships.

 Figure 4.3.3.1 Relationships that are tested for the complete model.